First 3D reconstruction of a blast furnace using muography: Results

 \subsection{Analysis of various sensitivities}

-We studied, first, the differences observed on our 3D reconstructions as a function of the muon flux model.
-We compare Tang et al. \citep{tang_muon_2006} and CORSIKA to calculate the muon flux loss.
+First, we studied the differences observed on our 3D reconstructions as a function of the muon flux model.
+We compared Tang et al.\citep{tang_muon_2006} and CORSIKA to calculate the muon flux loss.
 Tang is an analytical model commonly used and the CORSIKA flux allows to adapt to the environmental conditions and to the location of an experiment \citep{cohu2022atmospheric}.
-We analyzed the performances and uncertainties of the reconstruction engine : what are the differences caused by the randomness of the inversion?
+We analyzed the performances and uncertainties of the reconstruction engine: what are the differences caused by the randomness of the inversion.
 Then we looked at the consequences of the number of models registered in the MCMC algorithm and the randomness of the algorithm itself.
-We also tested what is implied by a different density model in the input (different density at the cohesive zone).
-In all cases, the areas with the largest density differences are located at the bottom of the blast furnace : where a few data is collected which is obviously a source of noise.
+We also tested what is the effect of a different density model in the MCMC algorithm input (different density at the cohesive zone).
+In all cases, the systematic comparison of theoretical models, the input density model, number of models registered etc. do not influence the final result.
+The algorithm gives stable reconstructions : density values oscillates +/- 0.4$\%$ between 2 models and the standard deviation value for a voxel is close to 0.2.
+The areas with the largest density differences (std $\sim$ 0.8) are located at the bottom of the blast furnace: where little data is collected which is obviously a source of noise.